kuujo/yuppy/README.md

 _I have heard and understand the arguments against encapsulation in Python.
 Besides, true encapsulation is obviously impossible.
-But I do believe there is a time and a place for this.
+But I do believe there is a time and a place for this, and I learned a lot about the language in writing this library.
 Yuppy should be used responsibly, meaning most features should not be used in libraries with any significant user base._